-We offer a 3-day (MWF) and a 5-day program for Older Toddlers.
+We currently offer a 5-day program for Older Toddlers.
 In addition to a daily schedule that includes a short group time, free choice in learning centers, snack and outside play, Older Toddlers participate in Arts Alive!, music and in Kabbalat Shabbat services each Friday.
-Children attending the 5-day program also participate in motor development on Tuesdays or Thursdays.
+Children attending our program also participate in motor development on Tuesdays or Thursdays.

 Children should come to school comfortable and ready to play.
 Please do not send them in clothes on which you do not want to see paint, play dough or food.
 Early learning can be messy!
 For safety purposes, please do not send your child in any type of open toe or heel shoes, with or without socks.
 This includes Crocs™, sandals, clogs, etc. In the event a child's toes are stepped on, closed toe and heel shoes will protect his/her feet.

 These will be used to make a family collage for your child.
 Photos will not be returned.

 (Please label each piece of clothing with your child's name, including socks and shoes, and place in a Ziploc bag also labeled with child's name)